leshaan99/employee-managment-system/README.md

 # Employee Managment System
-The user management system is a web application developed essential CRUD operations to manage employee data, allowing users to save, delete, retrieve, and update employee records efficiently.
+This web application is designed to manage employee data through essential CRUD operations.
+Allows users to easily save, retrieve, update, and delete employee records.
+The frontend and backend are connected via a RESTful API, ensuring smooth communication and data exchange between the client and server.